sm0rux/at-d878uv/README.md

 This is the code plug to my Anytone AT-D878UV.
 I use CPS version 1.12 and firmware 1.12.

+DMR and FM repeaters in call area SM1, SM2 and SM0 is included so far.
+Also D-STAR/FM duo mode repeaters are included in FM mode if I have information they use sub tone on their TX.

+Road map:
+I will add repeaters in
+* SM5 call area
+* SM7 call area
+* SM3 call area
+* SM4 call area
+* SM6 call area

+I will also make individual zones for each Swedish call area.

+Maybe I then go on DMR repeaters in OZ, LA and OH/OH0.
+Maybe you want to help me?

 73's de SM0RUX Pontus